Upgrading Package Security Manager

 -

-Log in to your Package Security Manager server.
+Log in to the server that hosts your Package Security Manager installation.

 -